 Long Island Power Authority (LIPA)

-The Long Island Power Authority (LIPA) is the publicly owned utility responsible for providing electricity to Nassau County, Suffolk County, and the Rockaway Peninsula in Queens.
-Established in 1985 by the New York State Legislature, LIPA ensures that Long Island’s electric grid remains under public ownership while being professionally managed through a private operator.
+The Long Island Power Authority (LIPA) is the publicly owned utility that owns the electric transmission and distribution system serving Nassau County, Suffolk County, and the Rockaway Peninsula in Queens.
+Created in 1985 by the New York State Legislature, LIPA keeps the regional electric grid under public ownership while day-to-day operations are handled under contract by a private operator.

 Role and Responsibilities

-• Owns the transmission and distribution system across Long Island and Rockaway.
+• Owns the electric transmission and distribution infrastructure across Long Island and the Rockaway service area.

-• Oversees utility management through contracts with private operators.
+• Oversees utility management through service and operations contracts.

-• Sets performance standards, reviews costs, and maintains financial responsibility.
+• Sets policy direction, reviews budgets and costs, and maintains financial responsibility for the public authority.

 History

-• 1985 – Created by New York State to address Long Island’s unique energy needs.
+• 1985 – LIPA was created by New York State in response to Long Island’s unique electric and public-policy challenges, including the Shoreham nuclear controversy.

 Governance